ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 responsive anemias rather than dietary iron deficiency anemia, specifically.
-However, the modeling strategy can be modified to include only dietary iron deficiency (PAF of 1 cause), if desired by assuming that dietary iron deficiency anemia is the only iron responsive cause of anemia.
+However, the modeling strategy can be modified to include only dietary iron deficiency (PAF of 1 cause), if desired by assuming that dietary iron deficiency anemia is the only iron responsive cause of anemia, rather than all of the causes listed in the `iron responsive anemia causes table`_ and that the dietary iron deficiency anemia sequelae are the only iron responsive anemia sequelae in the `anemia sequelae IDs table`_.

 .. note::